 - May provide services both in-office and within client’s homes and communities

 - Complies with the organization’s vision, policies and procedures

 - Performs other tasks as assigned by management

-- Master’s degree or equivalent in a mental health discipline (if from outside Ontario, must demonstrate that all registration requirements can be met at time of hiring)
+- This position requires a Master’s degree or equivalent in a mental health discipline (if from outside Ontario, must demonstrate that all registration requirements can be met at time of hiring)

 - Registration with the relevant accrediting professional body is required